& Burlesque History & Lingo

 Small Time The circuits playing more than three shows a day.

 Song Pluggers Men who demonstrated new songs to entice performers to use the material in their acts.
 If a performer could be induced to put a new song in his act, it would increase sales of the sheet music (which, when a tune was made famous by a star performer, could hit the million copy mark or higher.)
 The song pluggers made the rounds of agents' offices, providing promotional copies of the latest songs complete with orchestrations (printed on inexpensive paper and marked "ADVANCE ARTIST COPY"), and even rehearsed and coached performers.
+Booking offices often contained many small sound-proof rooms (in each one a piano) where song pluggers demonstrated the latest material to performers.
+Big-name performers were often paid to showcase some songs.
 Alfred O. Phillipp wrote for the Federal Writers' Project in the late 1930s, "Performers of all types, in every rank and category, walked into these offices all day for their free copies.
 Not all of them were singers.
 Aerialists requested the latest waltz numbers for their incidental music while swinging on a trapeze.
 Perhaps Archie Onri, one of America's great jugglers, would drop in to try out a snappy number in 'two-four' with which he could keep time while manipulating his famous 'devil sticks.'
 Perhaps Jack Norworth, while starring at the Majestic Theatre, gets a wire from Ted Snyder asserting 'great new number just out, just your style.
 Please drop in at our Chicago office', so Jack Norworth (a $2,000 a week star) drops in just as an ivory tickler finishes demonstrating a number for the $20 a week strip dancer of a South State Street honky-tonk."

 Spotted Week A week in which an act was not fully booked.
 Similar to "Split Week," in which an act was not booked for a full week in one theater but played part of the week in another house.